-Chloe Bergstrom is a senior in Political Science.
+Chloe Bergstrom majored in Political Science.
 She began the program in August 2016.
 Her faculty mentor was Dr. Jeremy Hess, Associate Professor in Internal Medicine and Environmental and Occupational Health Sciences.
 Her research project focused on looking at the health co-benefits of climate change mitigation activities.
 While in the program Chloe created comprehensive tables that represented various health co-benefits from climate change mitigation.
 These tables were used in a presentation by Dr. Hess in September 2016 and will be used in paper to be published later.
 In January 2017 Chloe withdrew from the program citing conflicting school priorities.

-Felicia Chiang is currently a senior in Human Centered Design and Engineering.
+Felicia Chiang majored in Human Centered Design and Engineering.
 She joined the program in November 2015 and completed the program in June 2016.
 Her faculty mentor was Dr. Edmund Seto, Associate Professor in Environmental and Occupational Health Sciences.
 Her project focused on improving information for communities at risk of exposure to elevated levels of air pollution.
 Felicia created mock ups and prototypes of a website and mobile interface for local organizations in the Bay Area to visually understand the level of air pollution around their neighborhood, and what actions could they take to improve the current situation.
 Felicia’s first opportunity working with the community was volunteering with the Red Cross to bring food to a remote community in Taiwan.
 Through that experience she learned the importance of field work which empowers the community.

 Carmin Covarrubias Chong joined the program in November 2015 and completed it in June 2016.
 Her faculty mentor was Dr. Noah Simon, Department of Biostatistics.
 Her project was to develop a method to assess the association between potentially toxic exposures and health outcome, while adjusting for confounding variables that are related to location; eg. socioeconomic status, race/ethnicity and possibly other spatially-localized exposures.
 Carmin graduated from the University of Washington in August 2016 with a degree in Sociology.